com-480-data-visualization/com-480-RYL/README.md

 There are currently some analysis and visualisation based on this dataset in [Kaggle](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings/code), however, the visualisation results are rather basic, mainly for the descriptive analysis of the job and company information, such as the distribution of company size and salary, the top 10 most frequent job titles, and the top 10 skills in-demand.

-The originality of our project is to build interactive visualisation of job and company related data, in order to provide job seekers, employers and researchers with a more global, enriching view and intuitive visualisation of the information.
-We will also provide a search function based on the attributes of interest to provide viewers with a more efficient display of information.
+The originality of our project is to build interactive visualisation of job and company related data, in order to provide job seekers, employers and researchers with a more global, enriching view and intuitive visualisation.
+We will also provide a search function based on the attributes of interest to provide viewers with a more efficient display of the information.

 ## Milestone 2 (26th April, 5pm)